 \Omit{ArXiv abstract: This is the text of a talk given by the first author at the Harish-Chandra centenary meeting held in Allahabad in October 2023.
 It reviews Harish-Chandra's isomorphism and its many applications to representation theory and mathematical physics.
 It also announces the existence and uniqueness of nonsymmetric shift operators for an arbitrary root system.
-These are differential-reflection operators with a transmutation property relative to Dunkl-Cherednik operators: they shift the parameter k of these operators by 1, and restrict on symmetric functions to the hypergeometric shift operators introduced by the first author. }
+These are differential--reflection operators with a transmutation property relative to Dunkl--Cherednik operators: they shift the parameter k of these operators by 1, and restrict on symmetric functions to the hypergeometric shift operators introduced by the first author. }